Search the Issue Highlights:

 FEDERAL MATTERS

-The Practice Review periodically covers federal trouble spots--things like those highlighted in Chapter 23 of the hornbook, entitled: "Federal Practice Reviewed and Compared: Parallels and Pitfalls"--especially for issues that involve the interplay of state and federal practice, as in removal cases.
-When Federal Rule 4, on federal process service, was extensively amended, the Practice Review did a 7-part series on the changes (SPR 12-18).
+The Practice Review periodically covers federal trouble spots--things like those highlighted in Chapter 23 of the Treatise, entitled: "Federal Practice Reviewed and Compared: Parallels and Pitfalls" — especially for issues that involve the interplay of state and federal practice, as in removal cases.

 BACK TO TOP